A US-headquartered pharmaceutical giant which has started to investigate new treatment options in the field of hair loss

-Minoxidil is a liquid which can be applied where it is needed; what may be the company’s long-term goal is to offer an alternative option for men with hair loss that involves setipiprant alongside another drug they are trialling which is based around bimatoprost
+Minoxidil is the only other clinically-proven pattern hair loss treatment; it comes in a range of formulations, all of which are applied directly to the scalp, where needed; what may be the company’s long-term goal is to offer an alternative option for men with thinning hair that involves setipiprant alongside another drug they are trialling which is based around bimatoprost

 is extremely high, as around half of all men will be affected by it by the time they are 50.
 While not all of them will seek out remedies to try and combat a thinning crown

 or to regrow a receding hairline